How to make antique looking furniture

 Incorporating authentic hardware can significantly elevate the charm of a piece.
 Selecting ornate knobs, antique drawer pulls, and hinge sets adds character.
 I often choose cast iron or brass finishes for their timeless appeal.
 Replicas of vintage hardware are also available if genuine pieces are hard to find.

-See also How to remove the finish from furniture
+See also How to remove sliding glass door to move furniture

 Pay attention to the scale and style of the accents; they should complement the overall design.
 For instance, a Victorian-style chest would benefit from intricate, decorative elements, while a Shaker-inspired piece might require simpler, more functional designs.